oar-team/kameleon/docs/source/aliases.rst

 are provided with the templates in the ``aliases/defaults.yaml`` files within your workspace.
 You can add your own aliases in this file.

-An alias is define by his name as a key and a list of commands as a value.
+An alias is define by its name as a key and a list of commands as a value.
 You can call an alias with any number of arguments given in a list.

-The alias access to this arguments using the ``@arg_index`` notation.
+The alias access this arguments using the ``@arg_index`` notation.
 The argument index start at 1.
 So, ``@1`` is the first argument ``@2`` is the second ans so on.